 While an active duty police officer, Josh was the first line-level officer to successfully integrate a major randomized controlled trial (RCT) within a police organization.
 The RCT provided empirical answers around body cameras and their causal relationship on prosecution outcomes and the speed of prosecution.
 Additionally, Josh developed training curriculum now modeled by numerous agencies in three countries.

 Josh is a founder and board member of the American Society of Evidence-Based Policing (ASEBP).
 Within the ASEBP, Josh has overseen stakeholder engagement, organizational branding & visioning, and strategic planning

 Ivonne Roman earned a Master of Public Administration with Distinction from Rutgers-Camden and was the recipient of the Public Policy Department Student Achievement Award for 2017 for research on Police Perceptions of Legitimacy and Procedural Justice.
 Ivonne has over 20 years of experience in law enforcement, having served as the Chief of Police in Newark, NJ.
-She ascended through the ranks, serving in various operational positions, internal affairs investigator, precinct commander, and chief of detectives for Criminal Investigations Bureau.
+She ascended through the ranks, serving in various operational positions, internal affairs investigator, precinct commander, and chief of detectives for the Criminal Investigations Bureau.
 She received the Director’s Award in 2008 for her work as the commander of the Gangs and Narcotics Bureau and received the Chief’s Award in 2012 for her management of the 2nd precinct.
 She was a member of Newark’s Consent Decree negotiation team, in 2015.
 She is a Certified Public Manager and completed Labor Relations certification through Rutgers University.